Old Fashioned Chicken Soup

 - I use orzo in my soup but if you prefer, you can add noodles, rice or another small pasta like ditalini.

-You can’t beat a family recipe, this one for chicken soup looks perfect!
+You can’t beat a family recipe, this one for chicken soup was perfect!

 Indeed you can’t Amy!!
 Thank you!

 Yum with Tarragon flavored.
 It’s such an underrated herb and it does go well with chicken and bay leaf.
-I hadn’t actually thought of using tarragon that way, what a wonderful soup idea Elaine!
+I hadn’t actually thought of using tarragon that way, but as I thought it’s wonderful soup, Elaine!

 Thanks Helene!
 I almost always put tarragon with my chicken.
 Thankfully hubby loves it too!